camunda/camunda-docs-manual/content/update/minor/719-to-720/_index.md

 We have updated our Quarkus Extension to the latest Quarkus 3 version.
 This version brings many new features and changes.
 For a complete list, see the [Quarkus 3 major release][quarkus3] blog post.
 From the extension's perspective, the most important changes are the deprecation of Java 11 and the switch to Jakarta EE 10.
+With the update, the [JSF Task Forms][jsf-task-forms] use case is not supported out of the box anymore in a Quarkus application.

 Quarkus has a very comprehensive [guide for updating][quarkus3-update] and also offers an update tool.